flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ## Architecture Pattern Recognition

-A central misconception is that "architectural" patterns and principles target an appropriate level of analysis, the "big picture".
-While that zoomed out perspective might be general enough in scope, it is rarely general enough conceptually.
-We can think more deeply.
-And we should because, as they say, you can't solve a problem at the same level at which it occurs.
+**“Architectural” patterns and principles are supposed to paint the big picture.
+And while that zoomed out perspective is wide in scope, it is often shallow conceptually.** We want a deeper level of analysis because, as they say, you can’t solve a problem at the same level at which it occurs.

-So, in daily practice, we feel we have an intuition of what "clean" design, proper "engineering" and "elegant" solutions would look like.
+In daily practice, we feel we have an intuition of what "clean" design, proper "engineering" and "elegant" solutions would look like.
 But **what we think is optimal or what feels beautiful isn't necessarily that by the intrinsic standards and true nature of the subject matter**.

 Often, we cling to some so called "architecture" without really knowing why. **Compliance with an architecture pattern yields consistency and beauty in terms of that pattern but not necessarily in terms of the nature of software itself.**